rob-myers/rob-myers.github.io/docs/plan.md

 - ✅ use react-ace instead of react-simple-code-editor
-- provide SSR initial render for react-ace e.g. via React.Suspense?
+- provide fallback SSR initial render for react-ace

 - eliminate `Geom` and `geom.service`
   > use `earcut`, `GeoJsonPolygon` and `polycutting` directly